stefanbc/Asgar/README.md

 Make sure you replace the URLs in the `partials/social.hbs` file with your own social media URLs.

+This theme has multiple custom pages: /about, /projects and /speaking.
+You should modify the tables in each of the pages.
+Checkout the Ghost [docs](https://docs.ghost.org/api/handlebars-themes/context/page/#templates) for more info about custom pages.

 Additionally you should replace all the image in the `assets/images` folder.
 You can use [this useful tool](http://realfavicongenerator.net/).

 This theme is compatible with Ghost 2.x